mohandeblaze/nest-next-firebase/README.md

 - You can check and test this production build in local by running `npm run firebase:local` to emulate how you app will run in Firebase functions and hosting.
 - Finally, to deploy it to Firebase functions and hosting run `npm run firebase:deploy`.

-> Before deploy change the project id in .firebaserc file to your firebase project ID.
+> Before deploy or firebase serve, change the project ID in .firebaserc file to your firebase project ID or else the build will get failed.

 > This app is fork of [nest-next package example](https://github.com/kyle-mccarthy/nest-next/tree/master/example) and modified it to work with firebase functions and hosting.